2020 Jawaharlal Nehru University attack: Calls for removal of the Vice Chancellor

 The JNUSU statements after the incident said, "The Vice Chancellor [...] is behaving like a mobster who perpetuates violence [...]
 For nearly seventy days now, the students of JNU have been fighting a courageous battle to save their university from the clutches of privatization and greed [...]
 Today on 5 January they imported goons from outside, especially DU".
 The Jawaharlal Nehru University Teachers' Association (JNUTA) wrote a third letter to the President of India Ram Nath Kovind regarding the "urgent need for the removal of professor M Jagadesh Kumar from his position as the vice chancellor".
 The letter stated that, "Yesterday's unprecedented events at the University have served to highlight once again the extremely grave consequences of delay in heeding to our appeal".

 On 9 January, former HRD Minister and BJP senior leader, Murli Manohar Joshi, sought the removal of the vice-Chancellor (VC).
-Joshi found the attitude of the VC "deplorable", as he was adamant and failed to implement the ministry's proposal to settle the fee increase issue.
-He was advised to resolve the issue through a mediation process involving the teachers and the students.
+Joshi found the attitude of the VC "deplorable", as he had failed to implement the ministry's proposal to settle the fee increase issue.
+He had been advised to resolve the issue through a mediation process involving the teachers and the students.

 On 18 January 2020, the JNUTA reiterated its demand of removal of the VC.
-The association said that for the restoration of "normalcy" in the campus the removal of the VC was necessary and said that the security of JNU is also responsible for the incidents and demanded a Judicial enquiry into the attack.
+The association said that for the restoration of "normalcy" in the campus the removal of the VC was necessary.
+The JNUTA also stated that the security of JNU was also responsible for the incidents and demanded a Judicial enquiry into the attack.

 Acceptance of involvement

 Live television discussion

 On 6 January, during a panel discussion on the Times Now, ABVP Delhi joint secretary Anima Sonkar accepted that ABVP members were armed.
-Sonkar said that the armed men seen with rods on the JNU campus on viral videos displayed during the discussion are ABVP activists, including a former student named Vikas Patel and a first-year student named Shiv Poojan Mondal.
+Sonkar said that the armed men seen with rods on the JNU campus in viral videos displayed during the discussion were ABVP activists, including a former student named Vikas Patel and a first-year student named Shiv Poojan Mondal.
 She said that they were asked through WhatsApp to move in groups and carry rods, pepper spray or acid for self defense.
 She also claimed that the whole Brahmaputra Hostel was asked to be armed.